-To upgrade your software from earlier SGI Linux Environment releases, you should follow the instructions for upgrading from Red Hat 6.0 to Red Hat 6.1, as provided with your Red Hat 6.1 distribution.
-You cannot run the SGI ProPack 1.2 for Linux on Red Hat 6.0.
+To upgrade your software from earlier SGI Linux releases, you should follow the instructions for upgrading the base distribution.
+SGI ProPack 1.3 for Linux will only run on Red Hat 6.2, SuSE 6.4, or TurboLinux 6.0.

-After you have upgraded your version of the Red Hat operating system, you can install the SGI ProPack 1.2 for Linux from the CD as described in "Installing SGI ProPack 1.2 for Linux from a CD" on page 15.
+After you have upgraded your base distribution, install the SGI ProPack 1.3 for Linux as described in "Installing SGI ProPack 1.3 for Linux from a CD" on page 14.

-Note: It is not possible to upgrade earlier SGI Linux Environment releases to any other distribution, such as SuSE.
-You must install SuSE 6.3 and then the SGI ProPack 1.2 for Linux.
+Note: It is not possible to change base distributions when upgrading your SGI ProPack for Linux release.
+You must install the other base distribution and then install SGI ProPack 1.3 for Linux.